natv1337/BARSReaderGUI/README.md

 You can extract the sound or meta with the two buttons on the bottom right after selecting an asset from the list on the left.

-## Known Issues
-Some BARS files will not open as the offsets and actual asset data order doesn't line up, not sure how to get around this.
-An example of a BARS like this is `UI_Static.Product.300.bars.zs` in Splatoon 3.

 ## Compatibility
 This has been tested with:
 - Splatoon 3